Welcome to Your Future

 8. Search and navigate a large “wordbase” (this guidebook and the work it cites).
 A wordbase is like a codebase, only written predominantly in natural language.

-0.4.1 Your future requirements
+0.4.1 Your Future Requirements

 As the title of this guidebook implies, there is a computational flavour here, but you do not have to be studying Computer Science to benefit.
 There are two main target audiences for this guidebook: